-Google Ads, Pay-Per-Click, PPC, and Paid search for manufacturers can be incredibly effective.
-Digital marketing for manufacturers can be a complex and challenging process–especially for companies that spend all their time building excellent solutions for their clients.
+Google Ads, Pay-Per-Click, PPC, and Paid search/Google Ads for manufacturers can be incredibly effective.
+Digital marketing for manufacturing companies can be a complex and challenging process–especially for companies that spend all their time building excellent solutions for their clients.
 The manufacturing sales cycle is characterized by diverse distribution channels and a complex decision-making process involving multiple stakeholders.
-In order to generate leads and nurture them through that sales cycle, manufacturing companies need to consider incorporating paid search as part of their digital marketing strategy.
+In order to generate leads and nurture them through that sales cycle, manufacturing companies need to consider incorporating paid search as part of their manufacturing marketing strategy.

 What is paid search?